-Anyway, for the rest of the planet it’s provided some good moments, some funny moments and a reminder of some moments we’d rather forget.
+Anyway, for the rest of the planet, it’s provided with some good moments, some funny moments and a reminder of some moments we’d rather forget.
 May we present the unofficial 2014 Formula One Social Media Awards.
 In no particular order.

 Best World Title Tweet

 Lewis Hamilton has always been a prodigious user of social media.
 Sometimes it got him into trouble (remember when he got a bit sad when Jenson Button de-friended him?
 Or when he shouldn’t have tweeted McLaren’s telemetry?), but it’s a little more refined these days.
 A little calmer, much like the man himself.
 So his brilliant collage of him winning, flag in car 19 years apart gets the gong for best celebration post.